colinbate/svelte-ts-tailwind-template/README.md

+> ## This template is out of date, as there is official TypeScript support in Svelte now, see https://svelte.dev/blog/svelte-and-typescript and as for Tailwind support, I have another template which might be better, which I will update to support the TypeScript changes: https://github.com/colinbate/svelte-tailwindcss-template

 # Svelte (v3) app template with TypeScript and TailwindCSS

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/colinbate/svelte-ts-tailwind-template